Want to improve your food photography? Here are some tips and tricks along with a simple setup for taking photos in your home.

 Here are 18 tips and tricks to get you started.
 All of the affiliate links should link directly to the equipment that I use (provided it’s still available).

 - If you’re serious about photography you need to have a DSLR camera.
 I borrowed DSLR cameras from everyone I knew and tried them all out before choosing this camera.
-Interestingly, it also happens to be the camera I borrowed from my photographer neighbour… I chose it because it was easy to use and took great photos.
+Interestingly, it also happens to be the camera I borrowed from my photographer neighbor… I chose it because it was easy to use and took great photos.

 - Lenses matter.
 Unless you buy the most expensive zoom lens available, you’re better off with a few static lenses.
 I use an 85mm lens for most of my photos, with a 35 mm lens for when I need a flatter image.
+My videos are taken on a 25 mm lens.

 - Natural lighting is best for food photography.
-Even “natural spectrum” lights add odd colour casts to food.
+Even “natural spectrum” lights add odd color casts to food.
 So skip buying fancy lights and buy a reflector and diffuser instead.
 I also use black and white mat boards (purchased from an art store) to reflect light.
 Check out my setup below.

 - Food styling is an art.
 I could probably write a whole post just on food styling.
 However, it helps to look through cookbooks and images online to see what makes a good photo and what doesn’t.
 I recommend foodgawker for a curated collection of decent food photography.